 4 Obviously, I had more success in unmasking Sherman's work compared to Hine's.
 The reason for the lopsided focus has to do with the widespread deployment of Sherman's Ellis Island portraits during the early 1900s.
 Each instance of use provided new clues and there were simply far more of these for Sherman's work than for Hine's.

 5 Besides the widespread, syndicated deployment of Sherman and Hine's Ellis Island portraits in press and publications from the 1900s to 1920s, copies of their work (photo prints, glass plate negatives, and lantern slides) have been kept or acquired by various institutions, including:

-- National Parks Service (NPS) Most of its collection of 200+ prints by Augustus Sherman came from Sherman's niece, Mary Sherman Peters, who likely inherited the material from Sherman after his death in 1925; she donated the collection to NPS in 1969.
-Apart from this, a small number of Sherman's prints hung as framed portraits at Ellis Island from at least the 1920s; after Ellis Island's closing in 1954, these portraits hung on "the walls of the lower Manhattan headquarters of the Federal Immigration Service" for many decades.
+- National Parks Service (NPS) Most of its collection of 200+ prints by Augustus Sherman came from Sherman's niece, Mary Sherman Peters, who likely inherited the material from Sherman's estate after his death in 1925; she kept the collection for over 40 years and eventually donated it to NPS in 1969.
+Apart from this, a small number of Sherman's prints hung as framed portraits at Ellis Island from at least the 1920s on; after Ellis Island's closing in 1954, these portraits hung on "the walls of the lower Manhattan headquarters of the Federal Immigration Service" for many decades.